FloatingArrayDesign/MoorDyn/docs/structure.rst

 ---------------
 MoorDyn models the dynamics of mooring structures in an object-oriented programming (OOP) approach.
 The overall simulation is managed by the MoorDyn2 class.
-This class reads inputs, allows models to be loaded and saved, contains various environmental parameters (e.g. time-steps sizes and filepaths) and most importantly contains pointers to all the Objects representing physical parts of the model (Lines, Bodies, Rods, Connections).
+This class reads inputs, allows models to be loaded and saved, contains various environmental parameters (e.g. time-steps sizes and filepaths), contains pointers to all the Objects representing physical parts of the model (Lines, Bodies, Rods, Connections), and allow the main output file to be written.

 Lines